 Derry COVID-19 positivity rate rises to 15%

-The Derry and Strabane COVID-19 positivity rate has risen slightly from 12.5 per cent to 15 per cent, according to the Public Health Agency's Weekly Epidemiological Bulletin published this afternoon.
+The Derry and Strabane COVID-19 positivity rate has risen from 14 per cent to 15 per cent, according to the Public Health Agency's Weekly Epidemiological Bulletin published this afternoon.

 This is lower than the peak positivity of 27.1% reported across the north in week 53 (December 27, 2020 – January 3, 2021).